 - Exit out of Settings to instantly see the difference in transition effects

 The effects are almost impossible to capture with screen shots, though the image up top does show the middle frame frozen in the midst of a fading transition.
 The brief video below demonstrates turning this feature on, as well as the default zoom effects before and the new fading effects after the setting has been toggled on.

 By no means does toggling this setting reduce the appearance of iOS, and some would argue that it makes things look better.

 iPad users will probably notice the biggest change with this simply because of the larger screen sizes, but the effect is the same on the iPhone and iPod touch as well.
 The difference is substantial, thus this trick should remain high on the list of usability tips to improve the overall experience of iOS after the 7.0 release, regardless of the device in use.

-By the way, if toggling this switch does not enable the fading transitions on your device, you probably haven’t downloaded iOS 7.0.3 or updated yet.
+By the way, if toggling this switch does not enable the fading transitions on your device, you probably haven’t downloaded the latest version of iOS or updated yet.
 Do that first to be able to gain the new transition effects.